Psalm 85

 Psalm 85 is the 85th psalm of the Book of Psalms, one of a series of psalms attributed to the sons of Korah.
+In the English of the King James Version, this psalm begins: ", thou hast been favourable unto thy land".
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 84.

-In the English of the King James Version, this psalm begins: ", thou hast been favourable unto thy land".
 In Latin, it is known as "Benedixisti Domine terram tuam".
 In Judaism, it is called "a psalm of returned exiles".
 The Jerusalem Bible describes it as a "prayer for peace".